Cumin: Cultivation management

 The relative humidity in the center of origin of cumin is rather low.
 High relative humidity (i.e. wet years) favors fungal diseases.
 Cumin is especially sensitive to Alternaria blight and Fusarium wilt.
-Early-sown crops exhibit stronger disease effects than late sown crops.
+Early-sown crops exhibit stronger disease effects than late-sown crops.
 The most important disease is Fusarium wilt, resulting in yield losses up to 80%.
-Fusarium is seed- or soil-borne and it requires distinct soil temperatures for development of epidemics.
+Fusarium is seed- or soil-borne and it requires distinct soil temperatures for the development of epidemics.
 Inadequate fertilization might favor Fusarium epidemics.
 Cumin blight (Alternaria) appears in the form of dark brown spots on leaves and stems.
 When the weather is cloudy after flowering, the incidence of the disease is increased.
 Another, but less important, disease is powdery mildew.
 Incidence of powdery mildew in early development can cause drastic yield losses because no seeds are formed.
 Later in development, powdery mildew causes discolored, small seeds.

 Pathogens can lead to high reductions in crop yield.
 Cumin can be attacked by aphids (Myzus persicae) at the flowering stage.
 They suck the sap of the plant from tender parts and flowers.
 The plant becomes yellow, the seed formation is reduced (yield reduction), and the quality of the harvested product decreases.
 Heavily infested plant parts should be removed.
 Other important pests are the mites (Petrobia latens) which frequently attack the crop.
 Since the mites mostly feed on young leaves, the infestation is more severe on young inflorescences.

 The open canopy of cumin is another problem.
 Only a low proportion of the incoming light is absorbed.
 The leaf area index of cumin is low (about 1.5).
 This might be a problem because weeds can compete with cumin for essential resources such as water and light and thereby lower yield.
-The slow growth and a short stature of cumin favors weed competition additionally.
+The slow growth and the short stature of cumin favors weed competition additionally.
 Two hoeing and weeding sessions (30 and 60 days after sowing) are needed for the control of weeds.
 During the first weeding session (30 days after sowing), thinning should be done, as well, to remove excess plants.
 The use of preplant or pre-emergence herbicides is very effective in India, but this kind of herbicide application requires soil moisture for a successful weed control.